 NPRR1269

 Dave Maggio presented ERCOT’s perspective on the concept of the Ancillary Service Demand Curve (ASDC) floor for the Day-Ahead Market (DAM) and Real-Time Market (RTM), analysis of the impacts, and conclusions.
-Mr. McDonald summarized the IMM opposition to the $15 price floor in the DAM and RTM and the current proposal regarding proxy offers.
+Mr. McDonald summarized the IMM opposition to the $15 floor for the AS Plan in the DAM and RTM ASDCs and the current proposal regarding proxy offers.
 Participants discussed the potential impacts of NPRR1269 on the occurrence of Reliability Unit Commitments (RUCs) under Real-Time Co-Optimization (RTC).
 Eric Goff reviewed the 3/25/25 Joint Consumer comments.
 Michele Richmond reiterated concepts in the 3/4/25 TCPA comments to effectuate procuring Ancillary Services through a competitive market before out of market actions.
 Opponents continued to express concerns with any floor above $0 without observed market conditions under RTC justifying one.

 Bob Helton moved to recommend approval of NPRR1269 as recommended by PRS in the 3/12/25 PRS Report.
 Mr. Bonskowski seconded the motion.
 The motion carried with seven objections from the Consumer (6) (Residential Consumer, OPUC, CMC Steel, Lyondell Chemical, City of Eastland, City of Dallas) and Independent Retail Electric Provider (IREP) (APG&E) Market Segments and one abstention from the IREP (Demand Control 2) Market Segment.
 (Please see ballot posted with Key Documents.)